 Teaching Artists (Youth Arts)

-Kala’s Teaching Artists represent a broad range of cultural backgrounds and artistic approaches.
-Teaching Artists are chosen by Kala for their professional skills, engagement with the art community, and experience teaching children, teens, and adults.
+Kala’s Teaching Artists are art both educators and artists who represent a broad range of cultural backgrounds and artistic approaches.
+Kala works with teaching artists for their professional skills, engagement with the art community, and experience teaching children, teens, and adults.
 Depending on the program, class, or workshop, artists are responsible for meeting and planning with classroom teachers/staff, designing and conducting residencies/workshops, mounting exhibitions, writing project and progress reports, and helping evaluate the programs.
-As active professional artists who care deeply about urban youth, instructors inspire a great deal of respect in students as they pass on their technical expertise and passion for creating art.
+As active professional artists who care deeply about urban youth, instructors inspire great respect in students as they pass on their technical expertise and passion for creating art.

 Natasha Loewy (she/her) lives and works in Oakland, California.
 She received a BFA from The San Francisco Art Institute in 2008, a Single Subject Teaching Credential in Art from Mills College in 2012, and an MFA in Art Practice from San Francisco State University in 2022.
 She is a recipient of the Cadogan Contemporary Art Award and has exhibited locally at galleries such as SOMArts, the Marin County Civic Center, The Great Highway, Southern Exposure, Root Division, and Hit SF.
 She is one of three members of MUZ, a Bay Area-based art collective focused on collaborative studio and curatorial practice.
 She’s worked with young people teaching art at Youth Art Exchange, Aspire Lionel Wilson College Prep, and SFAI’s City Studio.
 Website: http://www.natashaloewy.com/